NISH1001/mind-cave/_posts/2024-07-07-misunderstood-creature.markdown

 ---

+> I know if I reread and re-evaluate this stream of thought, I might have less harsh tone than what it is.
+It's all coming from a very aching heart.
+Not blaming anyone.
+Just Nish being harsh on himself.
+That's it.
+No frustration.
+No anger.
+Just heart-ache.
+And the heart-aches are the worst kinds of pain.

 (At a lake.
 Drove an hour to Guntersville Lake.
 Alone myself, tearing up.
 My heart is broken truly, just like that, crumbled into pieces.
 Crying so much…)